image title

 Think Americans have a pretty firm grasp on the basics of U.S. government?
 Think again.

-The annual Annenberg Constitution Day Civics Survey recently found that only a quarter of those surveyed could name all three branches of government.
+The annual Annenberg Constitution Day Civics Survey found that only a quarter of those surveyed could name all three branches of government.
 What’s more, more than a third couldn’t name any of the rights guaranteed under the First Amendment.

-“[Those stats] mean for one thing that it is very hard for people with such limited political knowledge to participate meaningfully and constructively in civic debate,” he said.
+“(Those stats) mean for one thing that it is very hard for people with such limited political knowledge to participate meaningfully and constructively in civic debate,” he said.
 “Of course, another problem is the things that people think they know but are not actually true!
 I guess what these kinds of studies show is that there is a lot of work to be done on the civic education front.”

-SCETL — launched in the spring — is rising to that challenge.
-On Thursday evening the school hosted its inaugural Constitution Day Lecture in the University Club on the Tempe campus to promote understanding and appreciation of our nation’s bedrock document.
+The School of Civic and Economic Thought and Leadership is rising to that challenge.
+The school hosted its inaugural Constitution Day Lecture in the University Club on the Tempe campus to promote understanding and appreciation of our nation’s bedrock document.
 Clint Bolick, associate justice of the Arizona Supreme Court, delivered the lecture titled “The Renaissance of Federalism.”
 Watch highlights from the evening below:

 To help beef up your constitutional cachet, here are five lesser-known facts about the historical document: